ls1intum/Blender.LectureEdit/documentation/steps/greenscreen.rst

 -------------------

 *Blender.LectureEdit* automatically sets up a *Hue Saturation Value* box in the processing chain for the green screen video.
-This is, because in natuarlly colored videos, the speakers often look pale in front of their colorful slides.
+This is, because in naturally colored videos, the speakers often look pale in front of their colorful slides.
 You can compensate this effect by slightly increasing the saturation.
 Sometimes, a tiny reduction of the *Value* setting leads to a darker image, that looks better in front of the slides.

+Before the *Hue Saturation Value* box, there is a *Color Correction* box, whose processing is disabled by default.
+Sometimes, it is necessary to adjust specific colors in the speaker video, which is possible with this processing step.
+An example for this is a recording, in which the white balance failed, which led to a blue tint in the speaker's normally black hair.
+This issue could be mitigated by enabling the processing of the blue color channel in the *Color Correction* box and reducing *Gain* and *Saturation* in the *Shadows* of that color channel.

 If you combine multiple videos of the speaker for a lecture, make sure, that the color adjustments are compatible.